 That is fine.
 You just need to understand how people consume information and how best to connect with them.

 Don’t Be Afraid of Social Media

-Now don’t be afraid of social media and abandon it for more traditional methods of attracting customers to your business.
+Now, don’t be afraid of social media and abandon it for the traditional methods of attracting customers to your business.
 Social media is an essential essential component of your on-line marketing program.
 It helps you build and relationships that extend beyond the walls of your business.

 Be thoughtful when creating your social medial post and updates.
 Think about what you wish to accomplish when you create a Tweet in 142 characters or less.
 Will your Facebook post be more effective as straight text, should I include a photo, or a link to my website?
 Will that YouTube video be funny or will it offend my customers?

-It may only take eight second to to type a sentence, but is eight second really enough time to spens when communicating and building trust with your customers?
+It may only take eight second to to type a sentence, but is eight second really enough time to spend when communicating and building trust with your customers?

 Be sure you are making time for social media when using these tools to engage your customers.